What you'll learn

 Test it

 The callback function determines what happens when you click on the context menu option.
-Like the precondition, it can use the scope argument to access the workspace or block.
+Like the precondition, it can use the scope argument to access the workspace, block, or comment.

 As an example, update the help item's callback to add a block to the workspace when clicked: